 Welcome to Memory Lane Monday!

-This is a weekly feature of unforgettable books I have read in times past which have not had the chance to be reviewed on this blog as I read them a long time ago.
+This is a feature of unforgettable books I have read in times past which have not had the chance to be reviewed on this blog as I read them a long time ago.
 Lets’ call them my personal classics.
-I will be featuring a new favorite every week and I hope you will be interested to read and enjoy some as I have.
+I will be featuring several of my favorites and I hope you will be interested to read and enjoy some as I have.

 This week’s pick is…

 Whenever I reflect on my childhood and some of the things I enjoyed doing, reading this book is a major feature.
 This is an unforgettable story that contributed to my love for reading and books alongside other books written by the author.
 Perhaps, I may read it again in the near future to enjoy the nostalgic feeling that comes with such an experience.

 Published in 1960, twelve years after it was written, the Passport of Mallam Ilia appeals to young readers.
 It is a story of Mallam Ilia who spent a greater part of his life seeking revenge for wrong done to him by one Usman.
 Though he was able to avenge the wrong done to him, it came at a very high price.
 This novel explores themes of trust, betrayal and revenge.